An oval plate containing Futomaki (Thick Maki Sushi).

 To Assemble the Futomaki

-- Place a bamboo sushi mat on the working surface or cutting board.
+• Place a bamboo sushi mat on the work surface.
 Gather 4 sheets nori (dried laver seaweed).
-Then place one sheet of nori on the bamboo mat, shiny side down.
+Place one sheet of nori on the bamboo mat, shiny side down.
 Divide the sushi rice into 4 portions.
-Dip your fingers in the tezu, and put one portion of the sushi rice on nori and spread evenly with your fingers.
-Make sure to wet your fingers with the tezu when you do this.
-Spread the rice evenly; otherwise, your sushi roll won’t look even when rolled.
+Dip your fingers in the tezu.
+Then, put one portion of the sushi rice on the nori and use your wet fingers to spread it evenly (so your sushi looks centered when cut).

-- Using a very sharp knife, cut the Futomaki in half first.
-Every slice or every other slice, wipe the knife with a wet kitchen cloth so that you can cut nicely.
+• Using a very sharp knife, first cut the Futomaki crosswise in half.
+Then, wipe the knife with a wet kitchen cloth so that you can make clean cuts.
+Wipe your knife after every slice or every other slice.

-- Then, cut each half into 3 pieces.
+• Then, cut each half into 3 pieces.
 Serve with sushi ginger (gari) on the side.
+Enjoy!

 Notes